pygame/pygame/docs/reST/tut/ChimpLineByLine.rst

 screen.
 When the monkey is punched, he will spin around to exciting effect.
 This class is also derived from the base :class:`Sprite <pygame.sprite.Sprite>` class, and is initialized the same as the fist.
-While initializing, the class also sets the attribute "area" to be the size of the display screen.
+While initializing, the class also makes a copy of the original `image` named `image_original`.
+Finally, it sets its `move` attribute to `_walk` and then adds itself to the Game's `allsprites` and `punchables` groups.

-The `update` function for the chimp simply looks at the current "dizzy" state, which is true when the monkey is spinning from a punch.
-It calls either the `_spin` or `_walk` method.
-These functions are prefixed with an underscore.
+The `update` function for the chimp effectively calls the method that's currently assigned to the `move` attribute.
+The method assigned to the `move` attribute represents either a walking or spinning state.
+These `_walk` and `_spin` methods are prefixed with an underscore, following a standard python idiom, which suggests these methods should only be used by the `Chimp` class.
-This is just a standard python idiom which suggests these methods should only be used by the `Chimp` class.
 We could go so far as to give them a double underscore, which would tell python to really try to make them private methods, but we don't need such protection. :)

 The `_walk` method creates a new position for the monkey by moving the current rect by a given offset.
-If this new position crosses outside the display area of the screen, it reverses the movement offset.
+If this new position crosses outside the display area of the screen, it reverses the `delta` attribute.
 It also mirrors the image using the :func:`pygame.transform.flip` function.
 This is a crude effect that makes the monkey look like he's turning the direction he is moving.

 The `_spin` method is called when the monkey is currently "dizzy".
-The dizzy attribute is used to store the current amount of rotation.
+The `rotation` attribute is used to store the current amount of rotation.
 When the monkey has rotated all the way around (360 degrees) it resets the monkey image back to the original, non-rotated version.
 Before calling the :func:`pygame.transform.rotate` function, you'll see the code makes a local reference to the function simply named "rotate".
 There is no need to do that